-- Illicit discharge detection and elimination - Construction site runoff and post construction runoff control - Pollution prevention and promote good housekeeping practices - Public education and outreach on stormwater impacts
+- ♦ Illicit discharge detection and elimination - ♦ Construction site runoff and post construction runoff control - Pollution prevention and promote good housekeeping practices - Public education and outreach on stormwater impacts

 In addition to the Town's efforts, MassDEP has begun a new comprehensive approach to stormwater management.
 In general, private owners of developed properties with large impervious surfaces are required to control their stormwater, add treatment, and provide recharge opportunities where feasible.
 Developments in areas where the State has established maximum loading levels [TMDL] for impaired receiving waters are required to provide treatment to the stormwater and may be required to meet new water quality standards.
 In redevelopments, where meeting on-site stormwater standards are impracticable, off-site mitigation may be allowed.
+Recently completed work required by the NPDES permit includes; ranking of catchment areas and inspections of Town detention basins.